Course Curriculum

 - Love conquers all.

 Why you should know your theme: It informs every scene you are about to write, as well as how you should be approaching it.
 It informs what makes your characters, and especially your protagonist tick.
 If you know what your theme is, it will serve as a compass which keeps your story consistent and pointed in the right direction.
-Find your theme and it will point you to the true north in your story.
 It will even suggest scenes and sequences to write.
 No one sits down to write a theme.
 You write a story, and the theme will ultimately reveal itself to you.
-Theme is the something humans relate to.

 LESSON SIX